UNICEF Is Working to Free Child Soldiers Around the World

 For six months, James was forced to fight.
 Wounded in a gun battle, he was left for dead and woke up days later in a hospital in Juba, far from home.
 UNICEF helped him recover and eventually reunite with his mother and six sisters.
 Three years after he disappeared, James was finally home again.

-Thousands of children in South Sudan are still being used by armed groups and armed forces.
+Armed groups and armed forces still use thousands of children in South Sudan.
 UNICEF South Sudan is advocating with the government and armed groups to end and prevent the recruitment and use of children in conflict.
 On February 26, 2020, 15 boys associated with armed forces and armed groups were released in South Sudan.
 Ranging in age from 16 to 18, the boys were taken as prisoners of war during clashes in the northern part of the country in 2019.

 UNICEF and partners protect children who have been released by armed groups, and help them find their families

 Their release, supported by UNICEF, the UN Mission to South Sudan and the National Disarmament, Demobilization and Reintegration Commission, represents the end of their imprisonment and the start of a new life.
 The boys will live in an interim care center where they will receive counseling and help finding their families and reintegrating into their communities.